 Top Connecticut Schools in Multi / Interdisciplinary Studies

 Yale University is one of the best schools in the United States for getting a degree in multi / interdisciplinary studies.
-Located in the midsize city of New Haven, Yale is a private not-for-profit university with a fairly large student population.
-A Best Colleges rank of #8 out of 2,217 schools nationwide means Yale is a great university overall.
+Located in the medium-sized city of New Haven, Yale is a private not-for-profit university with a large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.